 d.
 Level of Care Criteria.
-Fully specify the level of care criteria that are used to evaluate and reevaluate whether an individual needs services through the waiver and that serve as the basis of the state's level of care instrument/tool.
+Fully specify the level of care criteria that are used to evaluate and reevaluate whether an individual needs services through the waiver and that serve as the basis of the State's level of care instrument/tool.
 Specify the level of care instrument/tool that is employed.
 State laws, regulations, and policies concerning level of care criteria and the level of care instrument/tool are available to CMS upon request through the Medicaid agency or the operating agency (if applicable), including the instrument/tool utilized.

-The Supports Intensity Scale-Adult (SIS-A) is a nationally normed instrument developed by the American Association on Intellectual and Developmental Disabilities used to determine ICF/IID Level of Care for individuals aged 16 and over.
-The SIS-A is a multidimensional scale designed to determine the pattern and intensity of individual's support needs.
-The SIS-A was designed to a) assess support needs b) determine the intensity of needed supports c) monitor progress and d) evaluate outcomes of adults with intellectual disabilities and related developmental disabilities.
+The Supports Intensity Scale (SIS) is a nationally normed instrument developed by the American Association on Intellectual and Developmental Disabilities (formerly American Association on Mental Retardation) used to determine ICF/IID Level of Care for individuals aged 16 and over.
+The SIS is a multidimensional scale designed to determine the pattern and intensity of individuals support needs.
+The SIS was designed to a) assess support needs b) determine the intensity of needed supports c) monitor progress and d) evaluate outcomes of adults with mental retardation and related developmental disabilities.

 The Supports Intensity Scale evaluates individuals using the following subscales:

-A. Home Living
+- A. Home Living

-B. Community Living
+- B. Community Living

 - C. Lifelong Learning

 - D. Employment

 - E. Health & Safety

 - F. Social

-- G. Protection and Advocacy Activities